EthGambler/WealthRedistributionExperiment/README.md

 # Zero Ponzi
-Ok, I was getting a bit despondent with all the over-the top Ponzi schemes floating around, especially with all the creators taking 10% for doing nothing.
-So I put together my own (from scratch, no copy & paste) with 0% going to the creator and a 125% return, i.e. while deposits to it are ongoing you get back 125% (1.25x) of what you put in.
+Ok, I was getting a bit disipointed with all the over-the top Ponzi schemes floating around, especially with all the creators taking 10% for doing nothing.
+So I put together my own (from scratch, no copy & paste) with 0% going to the creator and a 125% return.

-Basically send between 100 finney (0.1 ether) and 10 ether to (like the 1.25 multiplier, the 10 ether maximum is set "low" to allow payout flows)
+Send between 100 finney (0.1 ether) and 10 ether to (like the 1.25 multiplier, the 10 ether maximum is set "low" to allow payout flows)

 0x43bbc7fafb860d974037b8f7dd06b6f6fe799b3e